-With the advent of two-photon intravital microscopy, a technique that allows visualization of cells within a tissue environment, it is becoming increasingly clear that T-cell responses in LNs in vivo are much different form what has been observed in vitro because of environmental factors as well as the inherent structure of the LN (55-57) (Fig. 3).
-Using intravital techniques, one can observe T cells and DCs interacting as they travel through the paracortoid region of the LN.
-T cells display rapid motion in LNs, moving at an average of $10-12 \mu m/min$ and a peak velocity of 25 μ m/min.
-On the smallest time scale, the motion varies linearly with time, having a mean free path \approx 30 μ m and changing path direction on average every 3 min (57).
-Over longer time scales (up to 20 min), displacementsquared varies almost linearly versus time, characteristic of a random walk and quantified by the motility coefficient \approx 65 μ m2/min (58).
-Because T cells must traverse a LN in <48 h, as observed in classical studies of lymph circulation (59), their motion must be biased toward migration from entry at the afferent lymph to exit at the efferent lymph over the time scale of hours to days.
-If the motion through the entire LN conformed to a random walk with a motility coefficient of 65 μ m2/min, T-cell migration through the LN would take 24 h to move $600 \ \mu m$ from the starting point and more than $10 \ days$, on average, to be displaced 2 mm.
-Both of these distances would represent unrealistically slow movement through the entire LN, particularly because the T-cell motility decreases when bound to a DC or when the T cell enters the medullary sinuses on the path to exit from the LN through the efferent lymphatic.
+With the advent of two-photon intravital microscopy, a technique that allows visualization of cells within a tissue environment, it is becoming increasingly clear that T cell responses in LNs in vivo are much different than what has been observed in vitro due to environmental factors as well as the inherent structure of the LN (e.g. 55, 56; 57 and see Fig. 3).
+Using intravital techniques, one can observe T cells and DCs interacting as they travel through the LN.
+T cells display rapid motion in LNs, moving at an average of 10-12 $\mu$ m/min and a peak velocity of 25 $\mu$ m/min.
+On the smallest time scale, the motion varies linearly with time, having a mean free path $\approx 30 \ \mu m$ and changing path direction on average every 3 minutes (57).
+Over longer time scales (up to 20 minutes) displacement-squared varies almost linearly versus time, characteristic of a random walk and quantified by the motility coefficient $\approx 65 \,\mu m^2/min$ (58).
+Since T cells must traverse a LN in <48 hours (as observed in classical studies of lymph circulation, ref.
+59) their motion must be biased toward migration from entry at the afferent lymph to exit at the efferent lymph over the time scale of hours to days.
+Alternatively, if the motion through the LN conformed to a random walk with a motility coefficient of 65 $\mu$ m/min, T cell migration through the LN would take 24 hours to move 600 μm from the starting point and more than 10 days, on average, to be displaced 2 mm.
+Both of these distances would represent unrealistically slow movement through the LN, particularly since the T-cell motility decreases when bound to a DC or when the T-cell enters the medullary sinuses on the path to exit from the LN via the efferent lymphatic.
 (Note these calculations do not refer to the total path length but rather the net displacement from the starting point for a completely random walk.)
-Alternatively, these observations could be reconciled by invoking a random walk in the paracortical region of the lymph node and a biased, non-random walk into and out of that region.
-The microanatomy of the LN consists of a fibroblastic reticular cell network that can aid in directing
+Once a T cell binds to a DC with cognate antigen, its movement slows with binding lasting over a period of 10-15 hours; clusters of T cells form around the DC followed by swarming behavior of the T cells (60).
+Following this prolonged contact, both T cells and DC are activated (a fully activated DC is known as a licensed DC, or LDC), and T cell proliferation begins (60).